jss367/substack_analyzer/README.md

 The way to use this is to export your csvs from substack for both paid and full subscribers.

 Those spreadsheets have two columns... days and number of subscribers...

+This doesn't do seasonality... are there seasonal effects?
+Is there an end-of-the-year effect?